image

 Clinical Advisor

-Patrick J. Raue, PhD is Professor in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
+Patrick J. Raue, PhD, is Professor in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
 He received his PhD in Clinical Psychology from SUNY Stony Brook in 1995.
 Dr. Raue conducts NIMH-supported research on training non-specialists in behavioral interventions; patient preferences and shared decision-making approaches for depression; and the effectiveness of psychotherapy for older adults.
 Dr. Raue is Associate Director for Evidence-Based Psychosocial Interventions at the AIMS Center, and Director of the National Network of PST Clinicians, Trainers & Researchers.
 In these roles, he develops and leads implementation and training programs in a variety of behavioral health interventions.
 Dr. Raue’s clinical expertise includes the identification and management of mental health conditions in community and medical settings, including primary care and home health care

 AbleTo, Inc.